the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 ## What's Next?

 Your team will kick off the project with your first weekly sync on {COHORT START DATE}.
-In that meeting, we will present a Learning Module  on git best practices and get all set up to collaborate on the app.
-Then, after the meeting you will schedule pair programming sessions with your partner to work through your story of the week!
+In the meeting we will present a Learning Module on git best practices and get everyone set up to collaborate on the app.
+Afterwards you will schedule pair programming sessions with your partner to work through your story of the week!

 ### Let's Do This!